ShowcaseMePortfolioist/portfolio-documentation/docs/portfolio.md

 ### Services

-This sections contains about the services you offer.
+This section contains information about the services you offer.

 **_Code Example_**